georchestra/docker/README.md

 **3.2 Docker swarm**

 [docker-compose.swarm.yml](docker-compose.swarm.yml) contains spécific services needed for deploying it in swarm

+On the first deploy using swarm, some services may fail (and restart), it is normal because there is no possible dependancies, in the case you should wait longer and check when mandatory service are up (eg. ldap, database), everything should get running and up.

 In order to run you will need to run those few commands: